 It can also be used as a baseline to monitor any changes in your memory over time.

-People of all ages can experience memory loss.
+People of all ages can experience some issues with memory loss.

 Having a bad memory can be worrying, but fortunately, it is rarely serious.

-But if you have reason to believe your memory loss is serious, talk to your doctor.
+But if you have reason to believe that your memory loss is serious, talk to your doctor.

-You need to rule out medications and underlying health conditions as the causes of your memory loss.
+You need to rule out medications and underlying health conditions as causes of your memory loss.